 Furthermore, the terms of our debt agreements include restrictive covenants that limit, among other things, our and our existing and future subsidiaries' financial flexibility.
 If we are unable to comply with the restrictions and covenants in our debt agreements, there could be a default that, in some cases, if continuing, could result in the accelerated payment of our debt obligations or the termination of borrowing commitments on the part of the lenders under our revolving credit facility (the "Revolving Credit Facility) under the Second Amended and Restated Credit Agreement (the "Credit Agreement"), dated as of January 26, 2024, by and among the Company, JPMorgan Chase Bank, N.A., as administrative agent and the lenders from time to time party thereto, as amended, supplemented, modified or amended and restated from time to time.
-As of December 31, 2023, there were no amounts outstanding under the Revolving Credit Facility.
 As of December 31, 2023, the term loan A facility (the "TLA Facility") under our prior credit agreement dated as of June 9, 2022 (the "Prior Credit Agreement"), was fully drawn.
 On the closing of the Credit Agreement on January 26, 2024, the revolving loans under the Credit Agreement were drawn in an amount sufficient to prepay all amounts outstanding under the TLA Facility.